Kamahl19/react-starter/DOCS.md

 ├── vite.config.ts : contains Vite [configuration](https://vitejs.dev/config/)
 ├── yarn.lock : auto-generated file to keep dependency versions, should be handled entirely by Yarn
 ```

+The entrypoint of the application is [src/index.tsx](./src/index.tsx).
+It includes styles, intializes i18n resources and renders [src/app/Root.tsx](./src/app/Root.tsx) into html.

+[Root.tsx](./src/app/Root.tsx) is a root React component.
+It renders all the application-wide providers such as Recoil, SWR, Router, and AntD.
+It also contains one app-wide Error Boundary and Suspense component.
+Wrapped inside all that is an [src/app/App.tsx](./src/app/App.tsx).

+[App.tsx](./src/app/App.tsx) is a top-most component including business logic.
+Top routes such as auth routes and dashboard routes are rendered there based on user being logged-in or anonymous.
+Components for these routes are coming from [src/features](./src/features) folder.

 The [src/features](./src/features) folder contains encapsulated features / parts / modules of the application which contain everything specific to that feature eg. routing, containers, components, styles, tests and even its sub-features encapsulated in the nested `features` folder.
 The feature folder structure is up to the development team to decide but it's good to follow these principles: